-- Complete the required hours of training and complete the course of study according to State requirements. - 2) Maintain satisfactory progress requirements per the criteria of the Satisfactory Progress Policy, which includes a cumulative score of 80% on academic and practical testing, and attendance. - 3) Take a final examination on practical procedures, and a written examination-having a passing score of not less than 80%. - 4) Fulfill all financial obligations to the school and/or have a pre-approved Institutional Finance Plan (IFP) in place prior to completing required hours. - 5) Complete an exit interview and complete required exit paperwork.
+- 1) Complete the required hours of training and complete the course of study according to State requirements. - 2) Maintain satisfactory progress requirements per the criteria of the Satisfactory Progress Policy, which includes a cumulative score of 80% on academic and practical testing, and attendance. - 3) Take a final examination on practical procedures, and a written examination-having a passing score of not less than 80%.
+Complete all study guides and or notes pertaining to each chapter. - 4) Fulfill all financial obligations to the school and/or have a pre-approved Institutional Finance Plan (IFP) in place prior to completing required hours. - 5) Complete an exit interview and complete required exit paperwork.